The Porter Cable Polisher is a top rated car buffer that

 Random Orbital: Means the orbiting is random and not forced

 through gear operation.
-When too much pressure is applied, the rotation
+When too much pressure is applied, the spinning

-stops while the spinning continues.
+stops while the vibrating (some refer to this as oscillation) continues.
 This is why these random orbitals

 are so safe; it is virtually impossible to generate too much friction or